SagaForge/ISECPL/README.md

 ## *main* modules ##

 •	data.py – Responsible for cleaning configuration datasets prior to performance tuning.
 It leverages standard regex text cleaning and character removal, outlier detection and removal using Z-Scores + IQR and imputation of missing values using column mean average (CMA) for standardised CPT.

 •	tsampler.py – Module responsible for blind and observed sampling from configuration space, dynamic diversified initial sample allocations and budget management.

 •	baseline.py – Simple implementation of the Random Search baseline, for comparisons to HGAS.

 •	tuner.py – The module responsible for implementing the HGAS strategy itself.
 Implements the hierarchal logical structures, sampling strategies and misc. strategies for comparisons (explained below).

 •	main.py – Parent module for implementing and executing the entire cleaning →         sampling → tuning → results pipeline.

+**The two contributors are myself from separate accounts (accidental), all work is authentic, original and individual.**